Logotyp Jordbruksverket

 Register your professional production or sales of plants and seed

-If you professionally produce or trade in plants, plant propagating material or seed, you have to be registered at the Swedish Board of Agriculture, except in a few specific cases.
-The purpose of the registration is to enable the tracing of pests, and to check that you meet the requirements for the production of and trade with plants.
+If you professionally produce or trade in plants, plant propagating material or seed, you must be registered at the Swedish Board of Agriculture, except in a few specific cases.
+The purpose of the registration is to enable the tracing of pests, and to check that you meet the requirements for the production of, and trade with plants.

 You must register your professional activities in the following cases

-You have to register your professional activities if your business
+You have to register your professional activities if your enterprise

-• needs to apply for a permit to issue plant passports
+• need a permit to issue plant passports

-• plants or plant products that have plant passports (issued by a previous supplier)
+• plants or plant products that require plant passports (issued by a previous supplier)

 • plants or plant products for which your company issues a plant passport, e.g. for growing, replanting, repackaging of seed